-DIY monarch butterfly peg dolls are super easy to make.
-These sweet little wooden toy dolls are perfect for pretend or imaginative play.
+Monarch butterfly peg dolls are an easy DIY toy for kids.
+These cute little wooden toy dolls are perfect for pretend or imaginative play.
 DIY Butterfly dolls are an easy homemade wooden toy and gift idea for children.

 My daughter loves to fly her monarch butterfly peg dolls around the house and bring them out to the garden to pollinate the flowers.
 Too cute!